thomas-cong/CBraMod/README.md

 </div>

-## 🔥 This paper has been accepted by ICLR 2025!

 ## 🔍 About
 We propose **CBraMod**, a novel EEG foundation model, for EEG decoding on various clinical and BCI application.